-6.3.4 Credit Structure.
+- 5.3.4 Credit Structure.
 To obtain a credit, Customer must open a Trouble Ticket in accordance with the "Process for Customer to Apply for SLA Credits" section below.
 Verizon will work with Customer to confirm that a DDR issue exists with the Core Network and repair the problem(s), as applicable.
-Once Verizon confirms that the DDR on the Core Network for a specific Customer E-LAN EVC connection does not comply with this Service Level Standard, Verizon will have thirty (30) calendar days opening of the Trouble Ticket to address the Service Issue and close the applicable Trouble Ticket before Customer may be eligible for SLA credits.
-If, after thirty (30) calendar days of opening the Trouble Ticket, the DDR Service Level Standard issue is not corrected, but has been agreed to as a Service Issue, Customer may qualify for credits.
+Once Verizon confirms that the DDR on the Core Network for a specific Customer E-Line EVC connection does not comply with this Service Level Standard, Verizon will have thirty (30) calendar days from the opening of the Trouble Ticket to address the Service Issue and close the applicable Trouble Ticket before Customer may be eligible for SLA credits.
+If, after thirty (30) calendar days of opening the Trouble Ticket, the DDR Service Level Standard issue is not corrected, but has been agreed to as a Service Issue, Customer may qualify for credits. - 5.4 5.4 Frame Jitter- - 5.4.1 Definition.
+Frame Jitter is the average of the mean deviation of the difference in frame arrival time at the receiver compared to the sender for a pair of frames, calculated on the round trip from PEto- PE within the Core Network.

-6.4 Frame Jitter.

-- 6.4.1 Definition.
-Frame Jitter is average of the mean deviation of the difference in frame arrival time at the receiver compared to the sender for a pair of frames, calculated on the round trip from PE- to- PE within the Core Network. - 6.4.2 Standard.
+- 5.4.2 Standard.
 The Service Level Standard for Frame Jitter applies to the Core Network performance.
-If the Ethernet Switched E-LAN service does not meet the Frame Jitter SLA, the matter is considered a Service Issue. - 6.4.3 Calculation.
-Verizon calculates Frame Jitter by measuring the mean deviation of the difference in test frame spacing at the receiver compared to the sender for a pair of test frames; Verizon calculates the mean by sampling the Core Network frequently and averaging the results over a thirty (30) calendar day period.
+If the E-Line EVC service does not meet the Frame Jitter SLA, the matter is considered a Service Issue. - 5.4.3 Calculation.
+Verizon calculates Frame Jitter by measuring the mean deviation of the difference in test frame spacing at the receiver compared to the sender for a pair of test frames, Verizon calculates the mean by sampling the Core Network frequently and averaging the results over a 30 calendar day period.
 The calculation for Frame Jitter "J (i)" for two consecutive frames i and i+1 is as follows: